Banner photo courtesy of imagesofempowerment.com

 A selection of seed grants from CIGH and the Woods Institute for the Environment support solutions-oriented research on human & planetary health challenges, including CIGH Global Health Seed Grants, Woods Institute Environmental Ventures Projects, and Human and Planetary Health Early-Career Development Awards.

 The Stanford/London School of Hygiene & Tropical Medicine Human & Planetary Health Postdoctoral Fellowship fosters the professional development of a new generation of researchers committed to protecting health on a changing planet.
+We co-manage this program with the Stanford Center for Human and Planetary Health.

 The human & planetary health crisis requires new thinking and bold leadership.
 These courses explore health adaptations to the climate crisis, how public health and environmental justice are intertwined, and how health considerations can inform environmental action – preparing students for careers in global health, environmental science, policy, entrepreneurship, innovation, strategic communications, and activism.